Cardiac rehab nurse salary: what RNs earn in cardiac rehabilitation (2026)

 Why travel cardiac rehab is uncommon:

 Phase II outpatient cardiac rehabilitation programs operate on a structured, long-term patient relationship model.
-Patients attend 36 sessions over up to 36 weeks with the same clinical team.
-The consistency of staff is clinically and programmatically significant — travel nurses rotate on 13-week contracts, which misaligns with the program model.
-Medicare’s conditions of participation for cardiac rehab programs emphasize physician supervision and individualized program management; high staff turnover works against this.
+Under Medicare’s conditions of coverage at 42 CFR §410.49, a beneficiary may receive up to two one-hour sessions per day for a maximum of 36 sessions over up to 36 weeks, with a further 36 sessions available if the Medicare Administrative Contractor approves an extension.
+That is a patient relationship measured in months with the same clinical team, and the consistency of staff is clinically and programmatically significant – travel nurses rotate on 13-week contracts, which misaligns with the program model.
+The same regulation requires physician supervision and an individualized treatment plan reviewed by a physician every 30 days; high staff turnover works against both.

 Additionally, cardiac rehab programs are not typically “surge staffing” environments.
 They operate at stable volume driven by cardiac referral rates from affiliated cardiology and cardiac surgery practices.
 The emergency surge staffing needs that drive travel nursing in inpatient settings do not typically apply here.